dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1123: Corporations should operate in the public interest.
+### T1123: Corporations must operate in public and planetary interest.

 |Support|
 |---|